-Prostate-specific membrane antigen (PSMA)I is a transmembrane protein found on prostate cells and is expressed in the prostate cancer cells several hundred times greater than on ordinary prostate cells.
+This is a transmembrane protein found on prostate cells, and it is expressed in the prostate cancer cells several hundred times greater than on ordinary prostate cells.
 It has been found that the Ga 68 PSMA-11 radioactive isotope binds readily to the PSMA protein.
 Because of the over-expression of the PSMA by the cancer cells, those cancer cells provide larger and stronger images when scanned by PET.
 The Ga 68 PSMA-11 isotope was approved by the FDA in December 2020, and the FDA approved Pylarify, the imaging agent using 18F-DCFPyL, in May 2021.
-Increasingly precise and complete identification of prostate cancers is expected from this technique, but the scans have not yet been widely available.
+Increasingly precise and complete identification of prostate cancer is expected from this technique, but the scans have not yet been widely available.
 The current FDA approvals cover two main groups of patients: high-risk men before starting treatment with prostatectomy or radiation therapy, and men who have already been treated for localized prostate cancer and have a rising PSA.